turingschool-examples/hang-in-there-boilerplate/README.md

 #### Tech

 This site was built using JavaScript, HTML, and CSS.
+The main functionality of the site is created through DOM manipulation in the JavaScript file.
 There are three views for this page:
 - Main page
 - Make Your Own Poster page
 - Saved Posters page